-- Browsing and finding records: Let web users know that they work with data in Browse mode or Find mode.
-Instruct users how to create, edit, delete, find, and sort records. - Navigating the solution: Tell web users how to view records in appropriate layouts and views. - Closing the session: Tell web users to click their account name in the menu bar and then click Logout to properly close their connection to FileMaker Server.
-For more information, see "Logging out of a database and closing a web session" on page 34. - Layout objects: Create tooltips for layout objects to help web users understand how to interact with the solution.
+- Browsing and finding records: Let web users know that they work with data in Browse mode and search for records in Find mode.
+Instruct users how to create, edit, delete, find, and sort records. - Navigating the solution: Tell web users how to view records in appropriate layouts and views. - Closing the session: Tell web users to open the menu bar and then click Log Out to properly close their connection to FileMaker Server.
+For more information, see "Step 7: Enable users to log out of the solution" on page 19. - Layout objects: Create tooltips for layout objects to help web users understand how to interact with the solution.
 Tooltip text appears in a web browser's default text style. - Pop-up blockers: Tell web users how to disable their browser's pop-up blocker.
-Some pop-up blockers prevent FileMaker WebDirect from sending mail, saving snapshot links, exporting records, exporting container field contents, and more.
+Some pop-up blockers prevent FileMaker WebDirect from sending mail.